 Can you Listen for a Water Leak?

 Yes, you can listen for the sound of a water leak to help find them.
-However, in our experience, very few water leaks can be heard without using an Acoustic Listening Device to hear a water leak.
+However, in our experience, very few water leaks can be heard without the benefit of using an Acoustic Listening Device to hear a water leak, especially small water leaks.

 Acoustic Listening Devices – Uses